shmcfarl/calisti_workshop/02-visualise.md

 The topology view is almost entirely based on metrics: metrics received from Prometheus and enhanced with information from Kubernetes.

 The topology page serves as a starting point of diagnosing problems within the mesh.
-Service Mesh Manager is integrated with Grafana and Jaeger for easy access to in-depth monitoring and distributed traces of various services.
+Calisti is integrated with Grafana and Jaeger for easy access to in-depth monitoring and distributed traces of various services.

-Select the smm-demo namespace and display its topolgy.
+If not already selected, select the "smm-demo" namespace and display its topolgy.

 ![topology 1](images/m1_3.png)